 This project is led by a community-based advisory committee, chaired by the Tr’ondëk Hwëch’in Heritage Director and includes representatives from the Klondike Visitors Association, Dawson City Chamber of Commerce, Dawson City Museum, Klondike Placer Miners Association, Yukon Chamber of Mines, City of Dawson, Government of Yukon – Tourism and Culture, Parks Canada – KNHS, up to four local residents, and a Tr’ondëk Hwëch’in citizen.

 The project is managed by Tr’ondëk Hwëch’in with funds from the Canadian Northern Economic Development Agency and Yukon Department of Economic Development.
-A core project management team includes the Project Manager, Tr’ondëk Hwëch’in Heritage Officer and Yukon Historic Sites Manager.
+A core project management team includes representatives from Tr’ondëk Hwëch’in (Heritage department) and Yukon Government (Historic Sites unit).

 For more detailed information, see Who we are.